Employer Liability for Asbestos Exposure

 • provide workers with personal monitoring devices, and

-• place time limits on worker exposure to infected air.
+• place time limits on worker exposure to contaminated air.

 Causation

-Imagine a worker is diagnosed with lung cancer after working in enclosed spaces with insulation for twenty years.
-The worker hires an expert witness (through the worker's attorney) who testifies that it's highly likely that the worker was exposed to dangerously high levels of asbestos during his career.
-But the defendant points out that the worker has smoked regularly throughout his career.
+Imagine a worker who was diagnosed with lung cancer after working in enclosed spaces with asbestos-containing insulation for 20 years.
+The worker's expert witness (hired by the worker’s attorney) testifies that it’s highly likely the worker was exposed to dangerously high levels of asbestos during their career, and that asbestos caused the lung cancer.

-The jury is faced with the following question: did the asbestos exposure or the years of smoking cigarettes cause the worker's lung cancer?
-If the jury concludes that the asbestos exposure caused the worker's cancer, then the defendant could be liable for millions of dollars in damages.
-If the jury concludes that smoking cigarettes caused the worker's cancer, the worker and his family will recover no compensation.
+If a jury concludes that asbestos caused the worker’s cancer, the defendant could be liable for millions in damages.
+On the other hand, if the jury decides that smoking cigarettes was the cause, the worker will get nothing.

 Damages